 - Make a regular time to share ideas for dealing with problems – ideally a time when you’re both rested and unstressed.

-Working out new roles
+Working out new roles as parents

 It’s important for couples to discuss their roles both inside and outside the home.
 For example, if a father wants to be closely involved with his children, he might be unhappy working a 50-hour week.
 Similarly, it’s not healthy for a mother to be at home full-time if her work is important to her and she’s unhappy without it.

-Here are some starting points for your conversation:
+Here are some starting points for talking:

 How much money do you need?
 Drawing up a family budget might help you decide whether one or both of you can afford to cut down your work hours to spend more time at home, if that’s what you want to do.

 Whose job is more flexible?
-You might find that one employer is more family-friendly than the other.
+You might find that one employer is more family friendly than the other.
 This can make a big difference when you head back to work.

 Video Changing role of fathers in families